ghhzshivam/Project-Customer-Retention-Modeling-and-Retention-/README.md

  Customer Retention Modeling and Retention

+Problem Statment: Find out the resons why the customers are churing away from the company.

-    This Project is about the customer retention for the telecom domain.
-Customer life cycle of the company is :
+This Project is about customer retention for the telecom domain.
+The customer life cycle of the company is :
-    Customer Aquisition : The company brings new customer by discount and ads.
+     Customer Acquisition: The company brings new customers through discounts and ads.
-    Customer Early Engagement : Customers are encourged to use service.
+     Customer Early Engagement: Customers are encouraged to use the service.
-    Cross-Sell and Growth : Selling more services and making customer more engaged.
+     Cross-Sell and Growth: Selling more services and making customers more engaged.
-    Customer Retention : Acesses on the basis of profitability and retain customers.
+     Customer Retention: Accesses on the basis of profitability and retaining customers.

-    This project is about the customer Retention the the customer life cycle.
+This project is about customer Retention the customer life cycle.

-    There are two approaches to retain the customers:
+There are two approaches to retain customers:
-    Reactive approach: The customer calls and wants to cancel the paln then based on the Profitability assessment offers are made.
+Reactive approach: The customer calls and wants to cancel the plan then based on the Profitability assessment offers are made.
-    Proactive approach : Predicting which customers are likely to churn away.
+Proactive approach: Predicting which customers are likely to churn away.

 This project is about the Proactive approach.
-I Tried to find out the major resons why the customers are churnig away.
+I tried to find out the major reasons why the customers are churning away. way.

     # DataSet
     This dataset is from customer data from a telecom company Where they want to know which people are going to churn away from the company